Strengthening culture & client value through cognitive diversity

 A late-diagnosed neurodiverse female and parent to neurodivergent children, her experience spans over a decade across the UK and Australia.

-Caroline has worked alongside occupational therapists, paediatricians, schools and workplaces to design services, policies and spaces that optimise people’s experiences, strengths & skills and unlock potential.
+Caroline has worked alongside occupational therapists, paediatricians, schools and workplaces to design policies and spaces that optimise people’s experiences, strengths & skills and unlock potential.

 Through her work, she empowers leaders to recognise the strengths of All Kinds of Minds as catalysts for innovation, culture transformation and strategic growth.